Tradition, Family, Property: South Africa

-The Young South Africans for a Christian Civilisation (TFP) was founded in 1984, during the declining years of the apartheid regime, to resist "the liberal, socialist and communist trends of the times" and to provide theological support for the idea of a natural inequality in society.
-Early targets of TFP's expansion into South Africa were the Catholic, Portuguese speaking, refugees from newly independent Mozambique.
-One of its activities was to oppose the newspaper, New Nation, which had been funded by the Southern African Catholic Bishops Conference, advanced liberation theology, and opposed apartheid but which TFP saw as "communist inspired".
-TFP sought to undermine the bishops' popular support and appealed, unsuccessfully, to the Pope that he ban the paper.
-TFP's efforts were more successful in providing justification for the government's three-month suspension of the newspaper in 1987.
-The State President and an unnamed government minister wrote the TFP commending them for supporting the goals of the National Party government.
-The South African bishops issued a strongly worded rebuttal of the accusation that the New Nation was a "communist" newspaper and noted that TFP's critiques ignored the gospel basis of liberation theology.
+The Young South Africans for a Christian Civilisation (TFP) was founded in 1984, during the declining years of the Apartheid regime, to resist "the liberal, socialist and communist trends of the times" and to provide theological support for the idea of a natural inequality in society.
+Early targets of the TFP's expansion into South Africa were Catholic, Portuguese-speaking refugees from newly independent Mozambique.
+One of its activities was to oppose the newspaper, New Nation, which had been funded by the Southern African Catholic Bishops Conference, advanced liberation theology, and opposed apartheid but which the TFP saw as "communist inspired".
+The TFP sought to undermine the bishops' popular support and appealed, unsuccessfully, to the Pope that he ban the paper.
+The TFP's efforts were more successful in providing justification for the government's three-month suspension of the newspaper in 1987.
+State President P. W. Botha and an unnamed government minister wrote the TFP, commending them for supporting the goals of the National Party government.
+The South African bishops issued a strongly worded rebuttal of the accusation that New Nation was a "communist" newspaper and noted that the TFP's critiques ignored the gospel basis of liberation theology.

-TFP maintains that they supported the Catholic Bishops' 1952 statement in opposition to Apartheid.
+The TFP maintains that they supported the bishops’ 1952 statement opposing Apartheid.
 They also oppose the excesses of laissez-faire capitalism, but more so the radically liberal and socialist egalitarianism found in Communism which the Catholic Church defines as "intrinsically wrong".
-TFP favors natural and harmonious inequalities in an organic society.
+The TFP favors natural and harmonious inequalities in an organic society.